Numerical semigroups via projections and via quotients: Proofs of Proposition and Theorem

-As in Step 3 of the proof of Proposition~\ref{prop:proj}, since the first row of $M$ is relatively prime, we can find a unimodular matrix $V$ such that the first row of $MV$ is $[1\,0\,\cdots\,0]$.
-Noting that $U$ corresponds to elementary row operations, we can subtract multiples of the first row from the other rows so that the first column is $[1\,0\,\cdots\,0]^T$, that is
+that is, the first row of $MV$ is $[1\,0\,\cdots\,0]$.
+Noting that $U$ corresponds to elementary row operations, we can now subtract multiples of the first row from the other rows so that the first column is $[1\,0\,\cdots\,0]^T$, that is